HL7/nhsn-dqm/input/pagecontent/index.md

 ### Background ###

 In alignment with CDC’s Data Modernization Initiative, NHSN is implementing automated measures for public health surveillance via digital quality measures (dQMs).
-These dQMs were created to minimize the burden of reporting; improve the accuracy, quality, and validity of data collected by NHSN; and increase speed and efficiency of public health surveillance.NHSN reporting, while very successful over the years, needs to modernize.
-The long cycle of ballot, publish, then wait years for push implementations doesn't work in the realigned post-pandemic world.
-NHSN needs to get live data and be able to adjust criteria in near real time.
+These dQMs were created to minimize the burden of reporting; improve the accuracy, quality, and validity of data collected by NHSN; and increase speed and efficiency of public health surveillance.

 These specifications in this IG will move NHSN off of a transition from static one-off IGs for specific purposes, and onto a quality measure- driven approach.
 S, where the specifications in this IG define the overarching framework based on the existing Quality Measure (QM) and Data Exchange for Quality Measures (DEQM) implementation guides and some baseline profiles, value sets, etc. for NHSN.
 Once established, NSHN can then create dQMs with related value sets, CQL libraries, and other artifacts that comply with this framework for specific use cases.